astronomer/deploy-action/README.md

     force: true
 ```

-### Use a custom image
+### Deploy a custom Docker image

-In the following example, a custom image is built and deployed to an Astro Deployment.
+In the following example, a custom Docker image is built and deployed to an Astro Deployment.

 ```
 name: Astronomer CI - Additional build-time args